PawelLipski/utils/blog.md

 <and some jungle-related picture>

-TL;DR: `git machete` helps you see what branch is out of sync with its parent (upstream) branch and automatically rebase, especially when some topic branches are stacked atop other ones.
+TL;DR: `git machete` helps you see what topic branches are out of sync with their parent (upstream) branches and automatically rebase, especially when some of them are stacked atop other ones.

 # The problem

-Let's imagine ???
+Let's imagine ??? !!!!!!!!rebase flow

+Then a couple of changes followed and each was dependent on a previous one: `adjust-reads-prec`, `block-cancel-order`, `change-table` and `drop-location-type`.

+Apart from that, also ???

+And `hotfix/remove-trigger` on the top of master ???

+Now the problem - how to quickly now which of them are in sync with their upstreams?
+Also rebasing is kind of pain and heavily error-prone.

 # Defining a structure for the branches (`edit` command)

 ??? install `git-machete` with #####.

+Let's first specify how we would like to organize our branches - basically, what depends on what.
 Now let's run `git machete edit` or simply open the `.git/machete` file with your favorite editor.

 A file like that: